-After the appeal is decided, the court will send all parties a notice that the bond will be released unless there is an objection.
-If you lose your appeal, the appellee may file an objection and request that the bond be applied to appellee's appeal costs.
-If the appellee doesn't file an objection, the court will return your cash deposit to you.
+After the appeal is decided, the court will send you and DMV a notice that the bond will be released unless there is an objection.
+If you lose your appeal, DMV may file an objection and request that the bond be applied to DMV's appeal costs.
+If you win your appeal, or if DMV doesn't file an objection, the court will return your cash deposit to you.

-- 4. Copies to Agency and Others.
-You must send a copy of your notice of appeal and all attachments to: - a.
-In all types of agency appeals, the head of the agency - b.
-If you are appealing from a state agency decision, the Attorney General of Alaska, P.O.
-Box 110300, Juneau, AK 99811-0300 - c.
-If the Office of Administrative Hearings heard the case, the Chief Administrative Law Judge
+- 4. Copies to DMV and Attorney General.
+In this type of appeal, you must send a copy of your notice of appeal and all attachments to both of the following:

+- Director of Driver Licensing, DMV

+4001 Ingra St., Suite 101

+Anchorage, AK 99503

+- b.
+Attorney General of Alaska P.O.
+Box 110300 Juneau, AK 99811-0300